bbc/tams/README.md

 4. The first and last Flow Segment may contain more grains than requested, so the client should skip any received not in the requested timerange

 The process of writing to the store is:
-1. Client creates a Flow if necessary
+1. Client creates a Flow if necessary by making a request to [`PUT flows/<flow_id>`](https://fictional-fortnight-ov54w43.pages.github.io/TimeAddressableMediaStore.html#operation/PUT_flows-flowId)
 2. Client makes a request to [`POST flows/<flow_id>/storage`](https://fictional-fortnight-ov54w43.pages.github.io/TimeAddressableMediaStore.html#operation/POST_flows-flowId-storage) with the timerange to be written
 3. Store responds with a list of segment timeranges and URLs to PUT segments to, along with an optional `pre` URL to call before writing
 4. If a `pre` URL was given, client calls it